veecle/veecle-pxros/README.md

 3. If on Windows, install Infineon's [DAS and MEMTOOL](https://www.infineon.com/cms/en/tools/aurix-tools/free-tools/infineon): these tools are required to utilize [tricore-probe](https://github.com/veecle/tricore-probe).
 If you are using Linux, please follow the guidelines provided in the repository.

-4. Install **tricore-probe** via `cargo install --git https://github.com/veecle/tricore-probe`.
+4. Install **tricore-probe** via `cargo +nightly install --git https://github.com/veecle/tricore-probe tricore-probe`.
 Make sure the listed requirements are installed.

 For additional installation instructions or troubleshooting please also visit [Bluewind's repository](https://github.com/bluewind-embedded-systems/bw-r-drivers-tc37x).